 Below, you get to meet 20 out of these 5 877 promising startups & scaleups as well as the solutions they develop.
 These IoT startups are hand-picked based on criteria such as founding year, location, funding raised, and more.
 Depending on your specific needs, your top picks might look entirely different.

-Top 10 Internet of Things Trends for 2022
+Top 10 Internet of Things Trends in 2023

 5G provides high-speed data transfer, ultra-low latency, and increased network reliability.
 That is why IoT manufacturers and system integrators are combining 5G into the communication stack.
-By leveraging this technology, IoT networks are able to accommodate the massive number of connected devices, which is forecasted to reach 18 billion by the end of 2022.
+By leveraging this technology, IoT networks are able to accommodate the massive number of connected devices.
 5G further enables businesses to transfer critical information in near real-time.
 It is vital to optimizing manufacturing operations on the go, critical infrastructure management, and real-time data processing applications.
 To aid this, startups develop 5G-ready chips for IoT devices and connectivity modules that integrate with existing devices.
 They enable IoT manufacturers to accelerate 5G adoption.

 Flash Park develops a 5G-enabled Sensor